Least darter

 Photographs by Konrad P. Schmidt

-Text by Nicole Paulson & Jay T. Hatch in cooperation with
+Text by Nicole Paulson & Jay T. Hatch in

 the Minnesota Department of Natural Resources' MinnAqua Aquatic Program